-The tree named Gorakh Chinch or Baobab is probably one of the most extraordinarily shaped trees of the world.
+Gorakh Chinch, also known as Baobab, is credited as one of the most extraordinarily shaped trees of the world.
 The tree is not that much common in India.
 The name Gorakh Chinch is in memory of the monk Corak.
 There is a myth that he has taught his devotees under the shade of one of these trees.
 This is a native of Madagascar.
-It came to the people initially from Central Africa; but at present it has been naturalized and flourishes well in parts of Australia and also in other dry and desert areas.
+It came to the people initially from Central Africa; but at present it has been naturalized and flourishes well in parts of the world and also in dry and desert areas.
 The tree grows very quickly indeed and also lives longer than most of the other trees in this world.

 The pulps are quite safe to eat and a cooling drink made from them, can relieve fever.
-The 18th Century French botanist Adamson described this fruit as a great preservative against epidemic fever as it can temper the heat of the blood.
+The 18th century French botanist Adamson described this fruit as a great preservative against epidemic fever as it can temper the heat of the blood.
 These pulps have great medicinal qualities and are used to relieve stomach complaints.
-Not only these, the Gujrati fishermen, use the gourds of this tree to float their nets.
+In addition to this, the Gujarati fishermen use the gourds of this tree to float their nets.
 People can eat the leaves and the bark of the tree can produce some exceptionally strong ropes.

 The tree has another extraordinary feature.
 An ancient Gorakh Chinch tree can store up to a huge capacity of around 450 litres of water in its hollowed-out trunk.
 This exceptional feature also helps the tree to survive drought.
 The timber of the tree can be used only to make rafts.
 Otherwise, they are of no use at all.
 The poor people often use the trunks of the tree to build their homes.
 Though nobody thought of cultivating this tree commercially yet, but because of its rapid growth and assets like valuable fruits and fibres, the tree has the potential to become very much profitable indeed.